Thursday, Aug 1, 2019 - Tuesday, Dec 31, 2019

-The Decatur Audubon Society will cover transportation costs for 20 school buses to take field trips to Rock Springs Nature Center or any of the five Macon County Conservation Areas, from now until the end of the 2018-2019 school year.
+The Decatur Audubon Society will cover transportation costs for 20 school buses to take field trips to Rock Springs Nature Center or any of the five Macon County Conservation Areas, beginning March 20, 2019 until filled.

 This grant applies to any school in Macon County, or those serving students living in Macon County.
 Schools will be awarded free transportation on a first-come, first-served basis.
 Schools are encouraged to fill the buses with multiple classrooms or students from multiple grades.